Anything’s Possible (2022) Review – Delightfully Modern Film That Serves Up LGBTQ+ Positivity and Pride

 Trans teen Kelsa goes on a journey of self-love and discovery, with the help of her boyfriend Khal.

 The story surrounds Kelsa, a 17-year-old transgender high-school student, who’s beginning to explore her world with her new identity.
 Things heat up when Kelsa and Khal, a popular cisgender boy, are partnered up in art class.
 This slowly blossoms into a romance.
 Now like all classic love stories, obstacles are put in their way and not everyone in school accepts their queer relationship.
-But, in this modern world, anything is possible.
+But in this modern world, anything is possible.

 This film is definitely aimed at the younger generations and represents people who haven’t really had the spotlight, as leads, in previous films.
-Older generations could learn more about the trans community and what younger generations are progressively going through in high school, and life.
-What I really enjoyed was the focus on queer pride and happiness.
-A lot of previous LGBTQ+ films and characters have all focused on trauma, coming-out stories, rejection, and self-hate, and here we have a romantic, fun, cute comedy celebrating the individual and love.
+Older generations could learn more about the trans community and what younger generations are progressively going through in high school and life.

-Storyline-wise, the film is a little basic, it’s nothing we haven’t seen before, really.
-The acting is to a good standard, there is really good chemistry between the actors, with some strong heartfelt moments.
+Storyline-wise, the film is a little basic; it’s nothing we haven’t seen before, really.
+The acting is to a good standard, and there is really good chemistry between the actors, with some strong, heartfelt moments.
 There is a cute technique the main characters use where they walk and talk as if they are narrating a nature documentary.
-This makes everyone around them be the spectacle and focus, which mirrors how Kelsa is currently feeling.
-This makes gentle light of observations and assumptions.
-There is a powerful argumentative scene between Kelsa and her mum, which I think everyone can relate to.

 Amazon Prime Video, Movie Reviews, Movies, Platform